 - Add the cheese wedges and mix with a wooden spoon or with a whisk until all the cheese is dissolved.
 The brie cheese won’t melt completely but will soften.

 - While the water is coming to a boil, prep the rest of the ingredients.
-Add potatoes, carrots, onions, bay leaf, Old Bay seasoning, salt and pepper to the soup.
+Add potatoes, carrots, onions, celery, bay leaf, Old Bay seasoning, salt and pepper to the soup.
 Cook, simmering on medium low heat for about 15 minutes, until the potatoes are tender.

 - Add the shrimp to the soup.
 Cook for 2-4 minutes, just until shrimp is pink.
 Be careful not to overcook the shrimp.
 As soon as it turns pink take off the heat.